 How is canvas made?

 While hemp and linen were classically used to make canvas—and can still be found today—most industrial canvases are created using cotton.
 Keeping the price of canvas economical, cotton also stretches, meaning the artwork is less prone to cracking and damage.
-The cotton is woven using a plain weave, which increases its strength and artists can select canvas based on the how tightly the cotton is woven.
+The cotton is woven using a plain weave, which increases its strength and artists can select canvas based on how tightly the cotton is woven.

 The canvas is then wrapped around wooden stretchers, and prepared for paint using gesso.
 The gesso layer ensures that oil paint won’t come directly in contact with the canvas, which would cause decay.
 Throughout the Renaissance, artists went to great lengths to ensure their preparatory layers hide the texture of the canvas.
 While pre-prepared canvases can be purchased, some artists prefer to do the treatment themselves, as it gives greater flexibility about how much of the canvas weave shows.
 Many artists enjoy incorporating this texture into their artwork.